kavya76/E-commerce-website/README.md

 # Shopping Cart
-A simple E-commerce website using Flask.
+An E-commerce website using Flask with built in recommendation system.

 ## Dependencies ##
 1. Python3